AndrewDryga/spoons/README.md

 Lightweight keystroke visualizer.
 Shows typed characters, modifier-only presses, and special keys as floating "pills" overlay.

+It's useful for demos, video recordings, and live streams where you want to show which hotkeys you have pressed.

 ### Features
 - Listen-only event tap when supported (does not intercept keystrokes)
 - Show all keys or shortcuts-only